aimms/function-reference/elementary-computational-operations/financial-functions/investments/investmentconstantrateall.rst

         display _p_noSol, _p_sols ;
     endblock ;

-In this particular example there is only one solution:
+in this particular example there is only one solution:

 .. code-block:: aimms